Nehwu/Compound-Interest-Calculator/README.md

 2) The interest rate
 3) How long shall this interest be accrued for (years)

-The calculator then tell you the value of your initial value after the specified number of years.
+The calculator then tell you the value of your principle amount after the specified number of years.